Moving to Las Vegas in 2026: What Relocators Need to Know — Las Vegas real estate

 This is the question I answer most frequently with relocating buyers.
 The answer depends on your budget, lifestyle priorities, and where you or your spouse will be working.
 Here's my honest assessment:

-Summerlin (West Las Vegas): The premier master-planned community in the valley.
+Summerlin (West Las Vegas): The flagship master-planned community in the valley.
 Excellent schools, abundant parks and trails, shopping and dining at Downtown Summerlin, and easy access to Red Rock Canyon.
 Home prices range from $450,000 to over $5 million.
 This is where many executives, physicians, and remote professionals choose to live.
 Learn more on our Summerlin page.

 Henderson: Nevada's second-largest city and consistently ranked among the safest cities in America.
 Family-oriented neighborhoods like Green Valley Ranch, Anthem, Cadence, and Inspirada offer newer construction, top-rated schools, and community amenities.
 Prices range from $380,000 to $1.5 million+.
 Visit Nevada Real Estate Group's Henderson page for current listings.